 - Is it possible/preferable to retain sensitive customer data with the company instead of moving to a cloud platform managed by a third-party company?

 - Do all contracts with third-party companies adequately address data security and data privacy clauses?

 2. Does the company have adequate cybersecurity technology?

 Monitoring and detecting threats is an important part of cybersecurity programs.
 As a CEO, you need to ensure that the latest tools for monitoring and detection are available and are being used effectively.
 By proper implementation, you can uncover risks and fix them before they are exploited by bad actors.

 A good way to understand this is to find out whether you are investing in the latest tools and software which your competitors are using.
 Are you too far behind in the adoption of cybersecurity technology in the context of your industry?

 An insider threat can be just as devastating as an outsider threat.
-Insider threats can arise out of deliberate malice or by human error.
+Insider threats can arise out of deliberate malice or human error.
 Both these types of threats should be taken into account in the cybersecurity program.

 This includes ensuring there are policies and protocols in place to prevent errors and that the employees are made aware of cybersecurity risks and how to navigate them.
 Access controls, authorisation and authentication, strong password protection policies, etc. need to be reviewed.
 An internal audit can reveal the risks and gaps in security which then you can plan to fix.

 Many organisations have employees working remotely.
 Are there enough measures to protect information security in these situations?
-Your cybersecurity ecosystem must have the capabilities to handle different networks servers, remote devices such as laptops and mobile devices used to access information, etc.
+Your cybersecurity ecosystem must have the capabilities to handle different network servers, remote devices such as laptops and mobile devices used to access information, etc.

 A data breach can have legal implications, too.
 And hence, it is not just a job for the IT department; the legal team has an important stake in the cybersecurity program, too.